tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 Note that we also call the `as_view()` function.
 This is part of the base `View` class that provides the necessary code for Django to be able to process the view using your logic defined in the `get()` method.

-For such a simple view, you may think that switching to a class-based approach doesn't really save you much time or space.
+For such a simple view, you may think that switching to a class-based approach doesn't save you much time or space.
 However, you should now get the idea -- and you should now be able to begin refactoring more complex views to use the class-based approach.
 A more complex view that considers both a HTTP `GET` and HTTP `POST` could be the `add_category()` view.
 To convert this from a functional- to class-based view, we can create a new `AddCategoryView` class in Rango's `views.py`.
 From there, we can begin the process of moving our code over from the function to the new class, as we show below.

 {lang="python",linenos=off}
 	class AddCategoryView(View):